 HOW TO REPLACE YOUR CABIN AIR FILTER

-Get the right filter by looking online for the exact fit for your vehicle’s year, make, and model.
+Also make sure you have the correct cabin air filter replacement by looking on NAPACanada.com for your vehicle’s year, make, and model.

-Now you can drive knowing that the air you are breathing is clean and dust free!
+You’ve finished changing your air filter.
+Now that your vehicle has a new cabin air filter, you can drive knowing that the air you’re breathing is clean and dust-free.